ourmaninindia/ourmaninindia-2023/content/en/leadership/index.md

-+++
+---
-date = 2019-08-22T13:35:55Z
+date : 2019-08-22T13:35:55Z
-description = "Life is like riding a bicycle.
+lastmod: ["lastmod", ":git", "date", "publishDate"] description : "Life is like riding a bicycle.
 To keep your balance you have to keep moving.
 The problem was I had not.
-The doctor had just explained that I would need surgery. " featured = true title = "Leadership" tags = ["Leadership"] featured_image = "view.jpg" cover = "insead.jpg" metaAlignment = "center" coverMeta = "in" disable_comments = true type = "about"
+The doctor had just explained that I would need surgery. " featured : true title : "Leadership" tags : ["Leadership"] featured_image : "view.jpg" cover : "insead.jpg" metaAlignment : "center" coverMeta : "in" disable_comments : true type : "about"
-+++
+---

 I was born in the sixties.
 No surprise perhaps I enjoyed reading Kerouc's _'On the Road'_, Steinbeck's _'Travels with Charlie'_, Michener's _'The Drifters'_, and for that matter most of Hemingway's books.
 The members of the Beat Generation developed a reputation as new bohemian hedonists, who celebrated non-conformity and spontaneous creativity.
 I relate to that quite a bit though instead of a Dharma Bum, I am much more a Happy Warrior.